 S_TimeDisplace by GenArts was so useful since it can interpret b/w matte to map black pixel to the first frame of video and white pixel to the last frame.
 After Effects’ built-in Time Displacement effect only allows to time-remap each pixel relative to the current time.

 I think the name of “slit-scan” makes people confused.
-It’s rather appropriate to call it “time displacement” just like the name of AE’s effect because this technique actually means displacing a cross section of “world volume” (like a flipbook, it is an imaginary 3D cube consists of 2D image + 1D time) along with “time axis”.
+It’s rather appropriate to call it “time displacement” just like the name of AE’s effect because this technique actually means displacing a cross-section of “world volume” (like a flipbook, it is an imaginary 3D cube consists of 2D image + 1D time) along with “time axis”.
 Part of time displacement whose cross-section is planar is so-called slit-scan.
 You can just use the technique to generate a still image.
 Or you can generate a video by shaving the world volume and slightly changing the position of cross-section frame by frame.

 With this way of thinking, now you can imagine how to make it when you see something like slit-scan works.
 This very long panorama is that I generated using slit-scan from live footage shot from a train window between stations when I was a student.
-Though it looks like of Adam Magyar.
+Though it looks like Adam Magyar.

 Video artists, Páraic Mc Gloughlin and Hiroshi Kondo who I like also made videos with time displacement.

 I was also inspired by Dirk Koy’s this video a lot especially from the beginning part that a car shrinks weirdly.
-Slit-scan with a low FPS footage causes a jaggy image, yet he turned the artifact into interesting visual.
+Slit-scan with a low FPS footage causes a jaggy image, yet he turned the artifact into an interesting visual.